Misprision of felony

 Misprision of felony is a form of misprision, and an offence under the common law of England that is no longer active in many common law countries.
 Where it was or is active, it is classified as a misdemeanor.
 It consists of failing to report knowledge of a felony to the appropriate authorities.
-Exceptions were made for close family members of the felon and where the disclosure would tend to incriminate him of that offence or another.
+Exceptions were made for close family members of the felon and where the disclosure would tend to incriminate the reporter himself.

 With the development of the modern law, this crime has been discarded in many jurisdictions, and is generally only applied against persons placed in a special position of authority or responsibility.
 In this case, the offence of misfeasance in public office or malfeasance in public office may be considered instead.
 For example, corrections officers who stand idly by while drug trafficking occurs within the prison may be prosecuted for this crime.